 OVERVIEW: The Gatsby Charitable Foundation’s neuroscience grants focus on theoretical neuroscience, basic research, circuits and behavior, multidisciplinary consortia, and building centers for neuroscience research.

-IP TAKE: The best bet for new grantseekers here is to get in contact and make an introduction.
-This isn’t the most approachable funder out there, but if Gatsby staff believe a grantseeker’s work would be a good fit for one of the other 17 Sainsbury Family Charitable Trust nonprofits, they will pass that information on.
+IP TAKE: To begin the process, grantseekers should contact the foundation and introduce their work.
+This is not the most approachable funder, but if Gatsby staff believes a grantseeker’s work would be a good fit for one of the other 17 Sainsbury Family Charitable Trust nonprofits, they may pass that information on.

-The Gatsby Foundation does not accept unsolicited grant applications or requests for funding.
-However, it’s open to establishing new relationships with organizations that share the foundation’s mission and goals.
+The Gatsby Foundation does not accept unsolicited grant applications or requests for funding, but is open to establishing new relationships with organizations that share the foundation’s mission and goals.
 The foundation does not apply geographic restrictions to its neuroscience grantmaking.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).